RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 	Notice that you don't need to send a message to clear the canvas, as any sprite can do it!

 + You can also create an eraser.
-To do this, add the 'eraser.png' image as a new costume to your pen sprite (remember to set the costume center) _and_ as a new selector sprite.
+To do this, add the 'eraser.png' image as a new costume to your pen sprite (remember to set the costume centre) _and_ as a new selector sprite.

 	![screenshot](paint-eraser.png)